PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:31:03
+Last updated: 2024-04-02 18:31:37
-Random Quote: In the middle of every difficulty lies opportunity. - Albert Einstein
+Random Quote: Excellence is not a skill.
+It is an attitude. - Ralph Marston